Legoless/Analytical/README.md

 pod 'Analytical'
 ```

-For performance reasons, it is not recommended to have more than two providers installed, so you may specify which you wish to use.
+For performance reasons, it is not recommended to have more than two providers installed, you should specify which you wish to use.

 ```ruby
 !use_frameworks